 The port is mainly open to the Atlantic, operating several routes to South America and Africa, most of them to other Portuguese-speaking countries.
 In the first quarter of 2018, the Port of Sines was responsible for 48.1 per cent of the total merchandise movement in Portuguese ports, totalling around 10.3 million tons.

-According to Mendes Palma, the new terminal reinforces the attractiveness of the industrial component and will be very relevant “to show to Chinese investors the existence of an easy infrastructure,” which combines the port and industrial zone.
+The new terminal, Mendes Palma holds, reinforces the attractiveness of the industrial component and will be very relevant “to show to Chinese investors the existence of an easy infrastructure,” which combines the port and industrial zone.

 Aicep Global Parques, with supporters including Haitong Bank and Bank of China, has also directly promoted Chinese investments in Sines, most recently in November 2017 in Beijing and Shanghai.